dhappy/git-remote-ipfs-iota/README.md

-# Interplanetary Git Service (IGiS) Remote Helper
+# Interplanetary Filesystem (IPFS) Git Remote Helper

 Push and fetch commits to IPFS.
+To use the IOTA tangle to distribute the most recent version of a repo, see

 ## Installation

-`npm install --global git-remote-igis`
+`npm install --global git-remote-ipfs`

 ## Usage

 #### (Insecure) Cloud Backup

-1. `git push igis:: --tags # you can't push all and tags at the same time`
+1. `git push ipfs:: --tags # you can't push all and tags at the same time`
-2. `git push igis:: --all`
+2. `git push ipfs::<CID from Step #1> --all`
 3. Pin the resultant hash on a pinning service.

 #### Push `master` with tags and get an IPFS CID back:

-`git push --tags igis:: master`
+`git push --tags ipfs:: master`

 #### Pull a commit:

-`git pull igis://Qma5iwyvJqxzHqCT9aqyc7dxZXXGoDeSUyPYFqkCWGJw92`
+`git pull ipfs::Qma5iwyvJqxzHqCT9aqyc7dxZXXGoDeSUyPYFqkCWGJw92`

+#### Clone a repository:

+`git clone ipfs::Qma5iwyvJqxzHqCT9aqyc7dxZXXGoDeSUyPYFqkCWGJw92 repo`

 #### See debugging info:

 `IGIS_DEBUG=t git push ipfs::`

 ## Generated File Structure